letientai299/playground/rust/book/readme.md

 ## 13. Functional Language Features: Iterators and Closures

-- [ ] 13.1.
+- [x] 13.1.
 Closures: Anonymous Functions that Can Capture Their Environment
-- [ ] 13.2.
+- [x] 13.2.
 Processing a Series of Items with Iterators
+  - `Iterator` is lazy, need to _consume_ it.
-- [ ] 13.3.
+- [x] 13.3.
 Improving Our I/O Project
-- [ ] 13.4.
+- [x] 13.4.
 Comparing Performance: Loops vs. Iterators
+  - **zero-overhead principle**: What you don’t use, you don’t pay for.
+And
+    further: What you do use, you couldn’t hand code any better.

 ## 14. More about Cargo and Crates.io

-- [ ] 14.1.
+- [x] 14.1.
 Customizing Builds with Release Profiles
-- [ ] 14.2.
+- [x] 14.2.
 Publishing a Crate to Crates.io
 - [ ] 14.3.
 Cargo Workspaces
+  - Workspaces: set of packages share same `Cargo.lock` and output dir.
-- [ ] 14.4.
+- [x] 14.4.
 Installing Binaries from Crates.io with cargo install
-- [ ] 14.5.
+- [x] 14.5.
 Extending Cargo with Custom Commands

 ## 15. Smart Pointers